kengraf/Eeny-redo/README.md

 ```

 ## Summary
 There are still many unimplemented suggestions from the original repo.
 This effort is to help the learning process, so maybe some day.
-Review the content in the pillars to see what was done.
+Review the content in the pillars folder to see what was done in this fork.